The Advanced Literacy Instruction & Intervention Certificate

 - READ 6260 Diagnostic Assessment and Instruction in Reading

 All coursework in the Advanced Literacy Instruction & Intervention Certificate can apply towards the M.Ed. in Reading Education at UNC Charlotte for students who wish to go beyond the certificate and earn their master’s degree.
+Here is a link to our graduate reading program course descriptions.
 Both the ALII Certificate and the M.Ed. are delivered online using the Canvas learning management system and, in some courses, video meetings in platforms such as Zoom.
 The M.Ed. in Reading Education is a 33 credit-hour program that qualifies most graduates who hold a North Carolina professional educator’s license for an advanced North Carolina K-12 Reading Education license at the master’s level.

 A bachelor’s degree, or its equivalent, from a regionally accredited college or university